ashbb/shoes_tutorial/README.txt

-The latest Shoes Tutorial Note is shoes_tutorial_081012.pdf
+The latest Shoes Tutorial Note is shoes_tutorial_081013.pdf

 All sample code and data and screenshots are under samples directory.

 Chang log:

+13th Oct - Renamed sample94 to sample40 and added sample40-1.

 12th Oct - Added sample94, a hot topic and informers name.